Beauty and the Beast (Disney song): Charts

-Certifications and sales
+Certifications

 Covers and use in media

 In 1993, jazz singer Chris Connor covered "Beauty and the Beast" for her album My Funny Valentine.
 In 1998, O'Hara recorded a version of "Beauty and the Beast" for her album Dream with Me.
 This marked the first time O'Hara had ever recorded the song, although she has covered it live several times.
 Billboard reviewed O'Hara's performance positively, writing that the actress provides each song with "the right youthful and gentle touch".
 In 2000, singer Kenny Loggins covered the song on his children's music album More Songs from Pooh Corner.
 In 2002, music group Jump5 covered "Beauty and the Beast" for the Walt Disney Records compilation album Disneymania; a music video was released later that year and included as a bonus feature on the film's Platinum Edition DVD re-release, Beauty and the Beast: Special Edition.
 Belonging to a segment known as "Chip's Fun and Games - For the Young at Heart", the music video features the group performing their "bouncy" teen pop rendition of the song interpolated with scenes from the film.
 Lauren Duca of The Huffington Post described the group's uptempo cover as "ridiculously '90s pop".
 Meanwhile, musical duo H & Claire covered the song for the film's Platinum Edition re-release in the United Kingdom, which Betty Clarke of The Guardian dismissed as a "boring" rendition.